-In April 2017, Farmer Mac purchased and retained \$1.0 billion of AgVantage securities issued by Metropolitan Life Insurance Company ("MetLife").
+In April 2017, Farmer Mac purchased and retained \$1.0 billion of AgVantage securities issued by MetLife.
 MetLife used the proceeds from Farmer Mac's purchase of \$1.0 billion in AgVantage securities to refinance an AgVantage security of the same amount that matured in April 2017.
 Previously, Farmer Mac held \$30.0 million of the \$1.0 billion AgVantage security that matured in April 2017 on-balance sheet and earned a spread between the interest income earned on that portion of the security and the related funding costs.
-The remaining \$970.0 million of the \$1.0 billion AgVantage security that matured in April 2017 had previously been sold to third parties and reported as an off-balance sheet program asset on which Farmer Mac earned a guarantee fee of approximately 0.15 percent on an annual basis.
+The remaining \$970.0 million of the \$1.0 billion AgVantage security that matured in April 2017 had previously been sold to third parties and reported as off-balance sheet business volume in the Institutional Credit line of business on which Farmer Mac earned a guarantee fee of approximately 0.15 percent on an annual basis.
 For the newly purchased \$1.0 billion in AgVantage securities, which are now held entirely on-balance sheet, Farmer Mac will earn weighted average net effective spread income of approximately 0.42 percent on an annual basis.
-The newly purchased AgVantage securities are comprised of three maturities - \$500.0 million of a one-year security, which is callable in six months, \$250.0 million of a two-year security, and \$250.0 million of a three-year security.
+The newly purchased AgVantage securities are comprised of three maturities - \$500.0 million of a one-year security, which is callable in six months, \$250.0 million of a three-year security.